Customer Analytics

 On successful completion you will be able to:

-- Interpret and visualize the various metrics and model outcomes to develop managerial strategies and recommendation.
+- Interpret and visualise customer data and model outcomes to generate evidence-based managerial strategies and recommendations.

 - Customer analytics